-There are several possibilities for retrofitting (subsequent attachment of) climbing aids to insulation, one of which is the combo-version (new super-sized version) with support bodies AND supporting cone.
+There are several possibilities for retrofitting (subsequent attachment of) climbing aids to insulation, one of which is the combo-version with support bodies AND supporting cone.
 This page shows its assembly and complements the product sheet of WM 12XX9.
 The assembly is also feasible for the do-it-yourselfer, but some special tools are needed, such as: 1) the cylinder saw d = 60 mm (or a similar tool with centering drill), 2) a masonry drill 16 mm, and 3) mixer extensions.
 It is recommended to work on several holes simultaneously.
 For many holders, a motorized applicator gun (not in the FassadenGrün's product line) facilitates the work.

 First only drill until the drill bit is filled with insulation material.
 Take out the drill bit, clean it; if necessary, cut insulation material out of the drill hole/ tear off excess, reattach drill bit and drill deeper until a complete 60 mm cylinder of insulation is removed and the center drill has drilled the substrate.
 Clean the bore with a vacuum cleaner.

 Before enlarging the inner bore, the alignment of the bore is checked again.
 For this, the M12 threaded rod or another rod is held there and the outside is checked by means of a stop angle to see if the bore is perfectly vertical, perpendicular everywhere.
 If necessary, it is corrected and re-drilled.
 The deferred hardwood cylinder WM 12XX9 can serve as a centering aid.